Sistema Bolivariano de Comunicación e Información (SiBCI)

 Editorial independence

-The media outlets run by SiBCI have their editorial line dictated by the Ministry of Information.
-These outlets are created and conceived as communication tools to promote the government’s interests.
-They are transparent about their pro-government mission.
-For example, Venezolana de Televisión (VTV) states on its website that it is a medium created for the “dissemination of state policy” in line with government strategy for economic and social development.
-Similarly, Correo del Orinoco, a newspaper run by SiBCI, describes its affiliations with the MIPPCI as “progressive.”
+The media outlets operated by SiBCI function with an editorial agenda directly orchestrated by the Ministry of Information.
+These platforms are intentionally crafted as instruments to advance the government’s messaging and serve its interests.
+Notably, they openly embrace their pro-government objectives.
+For instance, the website of Venezolana de Televisión (VTV) explicitly states that its purpose is to “disseminate” state policy in harmony with the administration’s strategies for economic and social development.
+Likewise, Correo del Orinoco, a SiBCI-run newspaper, describes its collaboration with the MIPPCI as “progressive” in nature.